 - Dr. Kelly’s Mobile Vet- This mobile vet does not make house calls.
 They set up at various locations around town every couple days.
 Call to make an appointment or inquire about other services.
 (520) 636-7387 https://www.drkellysmobilevet.com/

 Free, small additional fees or negotiable co-pays

-Choose which clinic best accommodates your needs.
+Choose which of the 8 participating clinics best accommodates your needs.
 Most participating clinics cover the full cost of surgery including in heat fees, pregnancy terminations and cryptorchidism (undescended testicles), but be sure to ask individual clinics about possible additional charges which can vary by clinic.
 On occasion, some dogs require protective e-collars ($10-12) if they’re licking their surgical site and two clinics require vaccines at an additional cost ($5-23).

 Some clinics may have an extensive wait list.
 While the Humane Society of Southern Arizona requires mandatory vaccines at an additional cost ($23), they sometimes accommodate more animals than the limit and can get animals in more quickly especially if they are in heat or pregnant.
 Guadalupe does not maintain a waiting list, but rather takes appointments on a first come, first serve basis at the beginning of each month until they run out of vouchers (usually in under 10 business days).

-A non-profit No Kill shelter with funding to offer low cost spay/neuter for the following areas: Green Valley, Amado, Arrivaca, Sahuarita, ‘dogpatch’ and South Tucson.
-Co-pays of $20 for dogs and $10 for cats and no cost for those on public assistance.
-Surgeries are performed by two clinics in the area, For more information call Nancy at (520) 399-2325
+A non-profit No Kill shelter with funding to offer low cost or free spay/neuter for the following areas: Green Valley, Amado, Arivaca, Vail, Corono de Tucson, ‘dogpatch’ and South Tucson.
+Surgeries are performed by two clinics in the area, For more information call James at (520) 625-3785